As the transition unfolds, Trump eyes one of his favorite targets: US intelligence - Local News 8

 Associated Press

 WASHINGTON (AP) — Donald Trump has long criticized America’s spy agencies, accusing them of trying to undermine his first administration and campaign to retake the White House.
 Now he’s promising to clean house and overhaul agencies like the CIA, actions that critics say could set back U.S. intelligence efforts and undermine the country’s global position.
 The nation’s intelligence agencies say they stand ready to assist the new president.
 Experts say the relationship between the incoming administration and the civil servants who work for the nation’s espionage services could get rocky.
-Trump’s choice to lead the CIA, expected soon, could offer an early clue.
+Trump announced Tuesday evening that he is nominating former Director of National Intelligence John Ratcliffe to lead the Central Intelligence Agency.